| Taxon Attribute Profiles

 comes from their tarsi (terminal leg segments) being clothed in fine hairs

-Both adults and nymphs are predaceous.
+which prevent the tarsi from getting wet.
+Status in Community Both adults and nymphs are predaceous.
 As prey items are generally

 insects that fall onto the surface of the water, it may mean that A.